Sauger: Diet

 Saugers feed on a variety of invertebrates and small fishes depending on the time of year and size of the sauger.
-Channel catfish Ictalurus punctatus and Freshwater drum Aplodinotus grunniens are a midsize (300–379 mm) and large (>379 mm) saugers' main food source during spring.
+Channel catfish Ictalurus punctatus and freshwater drum Aplodinotus grunniens are midsize (300–379 mm) and large (>379 mm) saugers' main food source during spring.
 The diet of a small sauger (200–299 mm) is slightly different from a larger sauger's.
 Smaller saugers generally feed on benthic invertebrates, mayfly larvae, and catfish during spring and summer.
 Midsized and large saugers feed mainly on fish from spring to autumn, but their diets alter during summer.
 Midsized and large saugers feed predominantly on mayfly larvae but only during summer.
 Freshwater drum Aplodinotus grunniens and gizzard shad Dorosoma cepedianum are predominant food sources for saugers of all sizes during autumn.
 Fish accounted for over 99% of a sauger's diet during autumn.
 Saugers also prey on shiners during spring and summer, but they do not account for a significant part of their diet.
 Shiners are absent from a sauger's diet in autumn probably due to their availability.